untjala/react-portfolio/README.md

 ![Site](public/React-App.png)

 ## Future Implementations
-This project still needs minor tweaks -- changes are being made to the portfolio cards and about section.
+This project still needs minor tweaks -- changes are being made to the styling of the portfolio cards.

 ## Resources
  * [Repository](https://github.com/untjala/react-portfolio)